-Mont Tremblant is the national park in which the town is situated and known for its ski resort and stunning trails.
+Mont Tremblant is the national park in which the town is situated and is known for its ski resort and stunning trails.

 While the ski resort is well known by most Canadians and international travellers, what some may not know is that this is a great place to visit outside of ski season too.

-A perfect side trip from Montreal for anyone looking for a mix of outdoor adventure and pampering.
+This is one of the best day trips from Montreal for anyone looking for a mix of outdoor adventure and pampering.

-From skiing, skating and even dog sledding in the winter months to nordic spa treatments, fantastic dining options and stunning hiking trails.
+There are also nordic spa treatments, fantastic dining options and stunning hiking trails.
 Mont Tremblant is a great one-day getaway option.

 READ MORE: Check out my other guide on NOMADasaurus filled with all the best things to do in Montreal!

-What to do in Mont-Tremblant
+What to do in Mont Tremblant

 First things first, skiing, or snowboarding!
 With over 100 groomed trails at Mont Tremblant, there’s a run, or two for everyone no matter your experience level.

 If you’re a first-timer the skill offers a ski school and lessons to get you comfortable and confident on the slopes as well as a rental shop for all your outfit needs.